-Mafé, a delicious sauce dish made from peanut paste, is a traditional West African dish, particularly popular in Senegal and Mali.
-The origins of mafé are in Mali but its international reputation was popularized by Senegal.
-This gluten-free version twists the traditional recipe using only sweet potatoes, offering a balanced sweetness that pairs perfectly with the rich flavors of the sauce.
-Easy to prepare, this gluten-free dish is sure to appeal to fans of exotic cuisine.
+Mafé, a delicious stew made with peanut paste, is a traditional West African dish, particularly popular in Senegal and Mali.
+While its origins lie in Mali, Senegal has popularized it internationally.
+This gluten-free version reimagines the traditional recipe using only sweet potatoes, offering a balanced sweetness that perfectly complements the rich flavors of the sauce.
+Easy to prepare, this gluten-free dish is sure to delight lovers of exotic cuisine.

 Ingredients